 Engineers in this area seek to improve the effectiveness and ecological impact of the materials and processes used to fuel and sustain the global community.

-The ability to observe and manipulate materials and devices at the atomic level allows engineers in this field to improve products used in communications, medicine, environmental mitigation and a wide range of other important applications. more >
+The ability to observe and manipulate materials at the atomic level allows engineers in this field to improve a wide range of important applications.

-Engineers in this broad area invent, design and bring to life new processes, better systems and innovative products and structures.
-Prototype development, manufacturing and construction processes, and systems design are important aspects of this field. more >
+Engineers in this broad area invent, design, and bring to life new processes, better systems, and innovative products and structures through prototype development, manufacturing and construction processes, and systems design.